 After the maneuvers, the battalion was ordered to Camp Polk, Louisiana, instead of returning to Ft.
 Knox.
 On the side of a hill, they learned the battalion was being sent overseas as part of Operation PLUM.
 Within hours, many have figured out that PLUM was an acronym for the Philippines, Luzon, Manila.
-At this time, men 29 years old or older were given the opportunity to resign from federal service and were replaced with men from the 753rd Tank Battalion.
-The tanks of the battalion were also replaced with the 753rd’s M3 “Stuart” Tanks.
-Many of the soldiers were given furloughs home.
+At this time, men 29 years old or older, or men who were married, were given the opportunity to resign from federal service and were replaced with men from the 753rd Tank Battalion.

 When the men of D Company traveled back to Harrodsburg for a 14-day leave prior to shipping out to California, Edward traveled to Camp Polk, Louisiana, and waited for his brother and the other men in D Company to return.
-When his brother, Morgan, and the others returned to Louisiana to supervise the loading of their equipment onto railroad cars, Edward was there and traveled to San Francisco with Morgan and the others.
+When his brother, Morgan, and the others returned to Louisiana to supervise the loading of their equipment onto railroad cars, Edward was there.

 The day started at 5:15 with reveille and anyone who washed near a faucet with running water was considered lucky.
 At 6:00 A.M. they ate breakfast followed by work – on their on the tanks and other equipment – from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work in the climate.
 The term “recreation in the motor pool,” meant they actually worked until 4:30 in the afternoon.